anpage/remech2-rs/README.md

 - Restores the custom cursor image from the DOS version
 - Replaces MIDI playback with an internal synthesizer
 - Replaces Miles Sound System (WAIL32.DLL) with a modern library
-- Allows arbitrary window sizes and upscales the game with the correct aspect ratio
+- Allows arbitrary window sizes
+- Upscales the game with the correct aspect ratio using a configurable sharp-bilinear shader
 - Replaces the Windows menu bar with one that's rendered on top of the shell
+- Replaces Win32 dialog boxes with custom egui dialogs
+- Optionally allows framerates up to 181 FPS with experimental fixes
+- Optionally allows 16:9 widescreen versions of the internal video modes, preserving the HUD and FoV

 There is more to come as reimplementation progresses.